Haiyang-W/GiT/README.md

 - [📘 Citation](https://github.com/Haiyang-W/GiT?tab=readme-ov-file#-citation)

 ## 💫 What we want to do
-### Reducing Human Bias in Model Architecture Desiging
+### Reducing Human Bias in Model Architecture Designing

 We aim to unify the model architecture of vision and language through a plain transformer, **reducing human biases** such as modality-specific encoders and task-specific heads.
 A key advancement in deep learning is the shift from hand-crafted to autonomously learned features, inspiring us to reduce human-designed aspects in architecture.
 Moreover, benefiting from the flexibility of plain transformers, our framework can extend to more modalities like [point clouds](https://github.com/Haiyang-W/UniTR) and graphs.